-GISRS laboratories, in particular WHO CCs, conduct testing to evaluate the antibody or immune response triggered by the proteins (antigens) on the influenza virus surface.
+GISRS laboratories, in particular WHO CCs, use post-infection ferret antisera and pooled post-vaccination human sera to evaluate antibody reactivity with the surface proteins (antigens) of circulating and vaccine influenza viruses.
 Antigenic cartography is used to visualize relatedness of viruses based on the data provided by WHO CCs.